 Be it air-drying, salting, smoking, or a combination thereof, preserving meat goes back to the beginning of human civilization.
 By extracting moisture from meat, people could protect it from bacteria and extend its shelf-life to last for the dreary winter months.
 Curing in salt also enhances the meat’s texture and taste: salt breaks down and softens muscle fibers, enzymes add umami, and aging concentrates flavors.
 The first known ancient Roman cookbook, Apicius, already featured a recipe for smoked sausage.

-With endless regional varieties — think coppa, lardo, pancetta, prosciutto, or mortadella — Italy is the global capital of cured meats, but they’ve played an outsized role in Hungary too.
-Here, sausages and szalonna are the two main categories.
-People traditionally prepared them during the annual winter pig slaughter in the Hungarian countryside.
+With endless regional varieties — think coppa, lardo, pancetta, prosciutto, or mortadella — Italy is the global capital of cured meats but Hungary isn't far behind.
+Here, sausages and szalonna are the two main categories, which people traditionally prepared during the annual winter pig slaughter.

-Sausages come with a spice-heavy mixture of meat (kolbász) or intestines (hurka).
-“Szalonna” is an umbrella term for all cuts of preserved pork that come from right under the animal’s skin, be it fatback, pork belly, or jawl.
+Sausages come with a spice-heavy mixture of meat and fat (kolbász) or intestines (hurka).
+“Szalonna” is an umbrella term for all cuts of preserved pork that come from right under the animal’s skin, be it fatback, belly, or jawl.
 Most szalonna is salted and smoked, but treatments vary by region (in unforested eastern Hungary, Alföld, people often forgo smoking).
 To this day, szalonna is a cherished, energy-rich sustenance across Hungary, especially among farmers and day laborers.
-In fact, lard, the cooking fat of choice for many Hungarians, is made from rendered szalonna fat.
+In fact, the cooking fat of choice for many Hungarians is lard, which is rendered szalonna fat.

 For a surcharge, the below cured meats are usually also available from Mangalitsa pork, the heritage Hungarian pig known for its curly fleece and marbled meat.